ThatOneGin/Pythar-script/README.md

      `git clone https://github.com/ThatOneGin/Pythar-script.git`
   3. or extract files.
   4. put extracted or cloned files in whatever directory you want.
+  5. use `deno compile psc.ts` in the main directory.
-  5. and finally, put the executable in environment path.
+  6. and finally, put the executable in environment path.
-  6. (optional) check if the installation was successful by running `psc`
+  7. (optional) check if the installation was successful by running `psc`.

 ## install on linux:
   1. clone the repository using:
     `git clone https://github.com/ThatOneGin/Pythar-script.git`
   2. or extract files.
+  3. use `deno compile psc.ts` in the main directory.
-  3. put the executable in PATH.
+  4. put the executable in PATH.
-  4. (optional) check if the installation was successful by running `psc`
+  5. (optional) check if the installation was successful by running `psc`.

 ## Basics:
    - declare variables using let and const (as normal):